Entecavir (By mouth)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- Take this medicine on an empty stomach, at least 2 hours before or 2 hours after a meal.
+- Take this medicine on an empty stomach (at least 2 hours after a meal and 2 hours before the next meal).

 - Oral liquid: Measure the medicine correctly using the marked measuring spoon that comes with the package.
 Rinse the dosing spoon with water after each use.